tarunsachdeva/blog/_posts/2019-07-03-kawhiwatch.markdown

 It's pretty insane to see this happening.
 No athlete in recent memory has gotten this type of attention.
 It's incredible to be a witness.

-The choice is pretty clear.
+The choice should be  clear.
 Toronto objectively is a better city for Kawhi.

-That said, we need to chill a bit. 😂
+The  chance to defend the championship, a highly competent organization at all level, and cap space to offer upto a 5 year max.
+That said, we probably need to chill a little bit :)